Tactical athletes training in the field, illustrating consistent training over perfect programming

 In practice this looks unglamorous.
 The same three or four movement patterns, run back week after week, with small rotations in load and emphasis.
 No new app every month, no chasing the loading scheme a podcast swore by.
 The athlete who trains this way will not have an impressive-looking program to show anyone.
 They will have something better: a decade of uninterrupted training age and a body adapted to consistent demand, which is the only adaptation that survives contact with an operational schedule.

 The career tactical athlete who looks back at forty-five years of training and identifies what made the difference will not describe the perfect periodization model.
-They will describe the years where they kept training through everything, through deployments, through shift work, through injuries, through life, and the compound result of all those sessions.
+They will describe the years where they kept training through everything: through deployments, through shift work, through the periods when an injury meant working around it rather than stopping, through life, and the compound result of all those sessions.

 The takeaway is not complicated, and that is the point.
 Find a simple program you can actually run inside your real schedule, then run it, through deployments, shifts, and everything else that interrupts the people who quit.
 Let programming earn its place later, on top of a base you have already built by showing up.
 Consistency is not the consolation prize for athletes who cannot optimize.
 It is the thing that makes optimization worth doing.